 The same is true with the Florida rule, which provides that “A person may not require a lienor to furnish a lien waiver or release of lien that is different from the forms” provided in the statute, and again, the statutory forms do not include notarization.
 Read about this and other potential pitfalls in Common Florida Lien Waiver Mistakes & How to Avoid Them.

 The Lien Waiver Notarization Controversy

 A Florida material supplier recently had an inter-office debate about whether lien waivers need to be notarized.
 It makes perfect sense that they would be questioning the practice.
-They likely sign a lot of lien waivers, and including notarization on them all is a pain in the neck.
+They likely sign a lot of lien releases, and including notarization on them all is a pain in the neck.
 They probably looked at their practice and wondered to themselves: why in the heck are we even doing this?

 We see this all. the. time.

 The Levelset platform processes tens of thousands of lien documents (including waivers) each month, and we work with companies of all shapes and sizes who struggle with the notarization requirement.
-In fact, even when companies clearly understand that notarization is not a requirement, they still notarize the lien waivers just to avoid the argument with the other party.
+In fact, even when companies clearly understand that notarization is not a requirement, they still notarize just to avoid the argument with the other party.

 What the heck is going on here?

 If you’re an office manager or accountant already managing a pile of tasks related to payment, one place to start is to eliminate, avoid, or reduce situations where you’re adding unnecessary steps to an already intensive process.
-It’s crystal clear that notarization is not required or even helpful to lien waivers.
+It’s crystal clear that notarization is not required or even helpful to waivers.
 Accordingly, if you can avoid it, do.

 Simply take the notarization step away from your own process and see if and where there is fallout, and then start to address the fall-out.
 It’s likely that you’ll experience less push-back than you might anticipate, and if you do experience push back, deal with it on a case-by-case basis.